xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

 ~~~~~~~~~~~~~~

 WordPress users often need SSH access in order to do extra configuration with
 WordPress.
-By default, this is disabled, so you will need to edit your config.
+By default, this is disabled, so you will need to edit your config
+using a text editor, such as vi, emacs, or nano (this one is easiest for
+beginners).

 .. code::